tensorzero/tensorzero/dashboard/README.md

 - Node.js (we have only tested with v22.9.0)
 - Docker Compose
-- a Rust toolchain
+- Rust toolchain

 ### Setup

 Currently, the dashboard only runs against hardcoded fixtures in `fixtures/`.
 It depends on a running ClickHouse instance that has been initialized with the TensorZero data model.
-We include some fixture data as well in order to exercise some functionality.
+We include some fixture data as well to exercise some functionality.
-You will need Docker Compose installed to run the dependencies.

 It also requires a one-time build of a WebAssembly module from Rust source code that is used to ensure consistent templating of messages across the gateway and dashboard.